jairo-litman/cidoka-lang/readme.md

 **Strings**

 Strings are backed by go's native string type.
 Printing is supported via the built-in print() function.
 String concatenation is supported with the `+` operator.
-Strings in BoludoLang take the form of characters delimited by a pair of double quotes.
+Strings in Cidoka take the form of characters delimited by a pair of double quotes.

 Examples: